CHARLOTTE LUND PRODUCTIONS

 'In Conversation With' - Connecting Through Creativity

-On behalf of BrumYODO, Charlotte is producing & curating a series of facilitated conversations with interesting people from the world of art, comedy & literature about death, dying and remembrance.
-Events have taken place online in October & December 2020.
-A literary event is planned for April 2021.
+On behalf of BrumYODO, Charlotte produced & curated a series of facilitated conversations with interesting people from the world of art, comedy & literature about death, dying and remembrance.

 BrumYODO Presents: How Can Public Art Connect Grieving Communities?
 Orit Azaz in conversation with Luke Jerram & Mohammed Ali